The Ambitious Card by Dai Vernon, David Blaine, and Various magicians over history

 Cons

-• Can become predictable if not varied or performed with originality
+• May become predictable if overused or poorly presented

 Effect

-The Ambitious Card is a classic card trick where a spectator's chosen card repeatedly rises to the top of the deck despite being placed in the middle multiple times.
-The magician shows the card is lost in the deck, yet it keeps returning to the top, defying logic.
-The routine often ends with a dramatic reveal, such as the card appearing in an impossible location or the entire deck transforming.
+The Ambitious Card is a classic card magic routine where a spectator selects a card, which is then placed into the middle of the deck.
+Despite this, the card repeatedly rises to the top of the deck.
+The effect can include phases where the card is signed, torn, or otherwise marked, yet it continues to return to the top, defying all logic.
+The routine often ends with a visual and surprising climax, such as the card appearing in an impossible location or the entire deck transforming.

 Full details